alextazy/Greenfield-Tech2/README.md

 In additional, if we run 2 search-words or more with father-child relation, we don't use the information we get from the first run into the run after

-Possible Solution: Memoization via exta fields / data-structure
+Possible Solution: Memoization via extra fields / data-structure